ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 ```
 {: screen}

-[Beta]{: tag-cyan} Customers with special access to preview the new regional file share offering, can also list the `rfs` profile with the same command.
+[Select availability]{: tag-green} Customers with special access to preview the new regional file share offering, can also list the `rfs` profile with the same command.

 ```sh
 ibmcloud is share-profiles